cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     initdb:
       database: app
       owner: app
-      options:
-      - "-k"
-      - "--locale=en_US"
+      dataChecksums: true
+      encoding: 'LATIN1'
   storage:
     size: 1Gi
 ```

+Cloud Native PostgreSQL supports another way to customize the behaviour of the
+`initdb` invocation, using the `options` subsection.
+However, given that there
+are options that can break the behaviour of the operator (such as `--auth` or
+`-d`), this technique is deprecated and will be removed from future versions of
+the API.

-The user can also specify a custom list of queries that will be executed
+You can also specify a custom list of queries that will be executed
 once, just after the database is created and configured.
 These queries will
 be executed as the *superuser* (`postgres`), connected to the `postgres`
 database: